mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

       - IS can only be related to state courses with CourseLevelCharacteristicDescription = IS and Project Based can be related to state courses with CourseLevelCharacteristicDescription = PBL.
 See the [Level Characteristics section](descriptors_resources.md#level-characteristics) for validation details.
       - Scheduled course work type cannot use CourseLevelCharacteristicDescription = PBL.

-2. Create CourseCourseAssociation records between the College Courses A and D and the District Courses 4 & 5, which were created for this association.
+2. Create CourseCourseAssociation records between the College Courses D or A and the District Course 2, which were created for this association.
     - EducationOrganizationId = District ID
     - CourseCode = District Course Code
     - ToCourseEducationOrganizationId = College Course's PostSecondaryInstitutionId
     - ToCourseCode = College Course Code

-10. Create CourseCourseAssociation records between the 2 Direct Pay College Courses and the applicable State Course (PSEO Direct Pay)
+10. Create CourseCourseAssociation records between the 1 Direct Pay College Courses and the applicable State Course (PSEO Direct Pay)
     - EducationOrganizationId = College Education Organization ID
     - CourseCode = College Course Code
     - ToCourseEducationOrganizationId = State Education Agency ID (999999000)
-    - ToCourseCode = State Course Code
+    - ToCourseCode = 23010 ONLY

 _Note:_ CourseCourseAssociation records are not required between the District Direct Pay PSEO course and the PSEO college courses.